Part C – Leave

 - Employees may choose to take a minimum of one and up to a maximum of 20 days full-time equivalent Annual Leave per calendar year on half pay.

 - Employees will submit to their manager for consideration a leave usage plan setting out their intended use of excess Annual Leave credits.
-If an employee has an Annual Leave balance of more than 45 standard working days at 1 September the employee may be directed by the Director-General (delegate) to be on leave for the period exceeding that amount.
+If an employee has an Annual Leave balance of more than 45 Standard Working Days at 1 September the employee may be directed by the Director-General to be on leave for the period exceeding that amount.
 Managers, supervisors and employees are encouraged to work together to minimise the incidence of employees being directed to be on leave.

-- In exceptional circumstances, and based on operational requirements, the Director-General (delegate) may agree to extend the period during which excess leave credits are available to an employee.
+- In exceptional circumstances, and based on operational requirements, the Director- General may agree to extend the period during which excess leave credits are available to an employee.

-- The provisions of clauses 101 and 102 do not apply to an employee who has been on Compensation Leave and has commenced a graduated return-to-work program until three months after returning to the pre-injury hours of work in accordance with the Return to Work Policy.
+- The provisions of clauses 91 and 92 do not apply to an employee who has been on Compensation Leave and has commenced a graduated return-to-work program, until three months after returning to the pre-injury hours of work.
+Further information can be found in the Rehabilitation Management System.

 - Where a public holiday occurs during any period of Annual Leave, the period of the public holiday is not deducted from the employee’s Annual Leave credit.

-- When an employee ceases employment with the APS, other than in circumstances described in clause 257, the employee will receive payment in lieu of unused Annual Leave credits.
-The payment will be calculated using the final rate of salary, including allowances that would have been included in the employee's pay during a period of Annual Leave.
+- When an employee ceases employment with the APS, other than in circumstances described in clause 244, the employee will receive payment in lieu of unused Annual Leave credits.
+The payment will be calculated using the final rate of salary, including allowances that would have been included in the employee’s pay during a period of Annual Leave in accordance with the Fair Work Act.

 - Employees may elect to purchase one, two, three or four weeks additional leave per year.
 The taking of Purchased Leave credits is subject to operational requirements.
 The timing of leave is to be specified by employees on application but may be varied by agreement.